HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 ### Usage

-You can define a metadata type by annotating another type with `@>haxe.meta.MetadataType`
+You can declare that a type is a metadata type by annotating it with `@>haxe.meta.MetadataType`

 ```haxe
 package my.lib;